Start an LLC in Oregon

 Oregon Business Registry

-An operating agreement is a document that specifies, in detail, how your business will be run.
-It’s the nitty gritty—how much each member invested, how profits and losses are allocated, how voting works, how membership is transferred, and how your LLC will handle disputes if—knock on wood—things go sideways.
+An operating agreement is an internal document that specifies, in detail, how your business will be run.
+It’s the nitty gritty—how much each member invested, how profits and losses are allocated, how voting works, how membership is transferred, and how your LLC will handle disputes.

 Contact a lawyer or use our free Oregon LLC Operating Agreement Template.

-A solid operating agreement will explain how the business will handle “big picture” situations—everything from allocating profits to dissolving the business.
-Here is a list of common topics covered by operating agreements:
+A solid operating agreement explains how the business will handle “big picture” situations—everything from allocating profits to dissolving the business.
+Common topics covered by operating agreements include:

 Yes.
 You might not need an operating agreement to navigate a disagreement with yourself, but you’ll need an operating agreement to open a bank account and to help maintain your LLC’s limited liability.